wpeverest/user-registration/readme.txt

 * [LearnDash](https://wpeverest.com/wordpress-plugins/user-registration/learndash/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows users to view their registered learndash courses, course progresses, expiry date on my account section and more.

+* [Invite Codes](https://wpeverest.com/wordpress-plugins/user-registration/invite-codes/?utm_source=wporg&utm_medium=link&utm_campaign=user-registration-readme) - Allows you to restrict the registration on your site to only users with invite codes.

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server (in the /wp-content/plugins/ directory).